 Furkan joined Watsi on May 16th, 2015.
-Five years ago, Furkan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Furkan's most recent donation traveled 4,600 miles to support Vireak, an 18-year-old student from Cambodia, to fund a spinal surgery to alleviate scoliosis.
+Eight years ago, Furkan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Furkan's most recent donation traveled 3,700 miles to support Kyaw, a father and farmer from Burma, to fund fracture repair surgery.